 The fact is you cant because you haven’t allowed for expansion.
 I know, it’s difficult to foresee the future and what you might need, but if you need to upgrade your sound gear for expansion, you need to have a good argument for the new church sound system cost and be prepared for difficult questions.
 Personally, I wouldn’t recommend anything less than a 24 channel mixer for any church with band no matter how small(unless you are setting up in a school hall, but that’s another post entirely).
 It gives you plenty of wriggle room.
 And always have a few more microphones than you think you will need.

 Most churches put in a PA system with only the preaching and worship in mind, but what if you gave some thought to wider outreach activities.
 If you wanted to host a concert by a band or even and orchestra, would you have an adequate set-up?
 Some band will bring there own gear, but others who are perhaps on a tour expect you to provide your own live sound PA equipment, with a digital mixer, effects etc. What if you wanted to host a 200 strong choir?
 If overhead microphones are needed do you have something suitable?
 What about your youth ministry, is your set-up geared up for reaching young people and what your youth group would like to do?
 What about theatre and drama?
 Would you have enough wireless mics if you wanted to host a play?
-To do some of these things might require a portable PA system – click here to read my other blog post on portable systems.
+To do some of these things might require a compact PA system.

 6)Engaging Men – Recruit to your Chruch Audio Visual Team